ChristopherLandaverde/christopherlandaverde.github.io/_pages/project-3.md

 title: "Sales Customer Analysis "
 permalink: /projects/sql-customer-analysis/
 category: sql
-description: "SQL queries for analyzing data."
+description: "My analysis of ecommerce data."
-image: "/assets/images/sql-analysis.png"
+image: "/assets/img/analysis.png"
 ---

-# Sales and Customer Analysis
 ### Overview
 This project was designed to demonstrate my proficiency with PostgreSQL and to gain expertise with Docker.
 I used PostgreSQL to uncover insights and Apache Superset to create dashboards that provide actionable insights into sales trends, customer behavior, and product performance.